initstring/linkedin2username/README.md

 - rawnames.txt:   Full name like Joe Schmoe

 # Example
-Here's an example to pull 100 pages of employees of Uber:
+Here's an example to pull all employees of Uber:
 ```
-$ python linkedin2username.py myname@email.com 361843 -d 100
+$ python linkedin2username.py myname@email.com 361843
 ```

 Here's how to get that company ID (I will automate this later):